 Globalisation provides both challenges and opportunities for the enterprising local community.
 Fairfield City will maximise the advantages of its crossroad location between east and south west Sydney becoming the gateway from Western Sydney Airport leading to Parramatta and beyond to the Sydney CBD.
-Access to higher education and major health care services in adjoining areas, as well as increased provision of these services in the City, will provide employment opportunities and thereby help to implement the 30 minute city.
+Access to higher education and major health care services in adjoining areas as well as increased provision of these services in the City will provide employment opportunities, help implement the 30minute city as well as support industries.
 The ever changing economy will not be a threat to an area that has thrived from change and diversity.